 Across the globe, businesses and employees are adjusting to a new way of working in light of the Coronavirus (COVID-19) pandemic.
-As part of an effort to protect against the spread of the virus, many companies have instituted a work-from-home policy for all employees.
+As part of an effort to protect against the spread of the virus, many companies have instituted a work-from-home or remote work policy for all employees.
 Although 70% of the world’s workforce worked remotely at least once a week prior to the COVID-19 pandemic, having 100% of the workforce work from home full-time presents new challenges for employers.
 This abrupt shift in the way we work also means managers have to immediately figure out how to effectively manage and motivate a fully remote team.

 Harvard University instructor Julie Wilson explains, “Managing a virtual team requires managers to double down on the fundamentals of good management, including establishing clear goals, running great meetings, communicating clearly and leveraging team members' individual and collective strengths.”
 Successfully managing a remote team is challenging, even for the most seasoned managers.
 It takes time, patience and a lot of practice, but with the right processes and tools in place, it's possible to have a productive and engaged fully remote team.
 Here are six tips for successfully managing a distributed team.

-6 Tips for Managing a Distributed Team
+6 Key Strategies for Managing a Distributed Team

 1. Set clear expectations